Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups: Factor systems

 \subsection{Time-reversal symmetric spinless/spinful systems}

-A peculiarity in electron systems is that the factor system (at the $\Gamma$ point) is dominated by a spin representation of continuum rotation group $O(3)$ and TRS.
+A peculiarity in electron systems is that the factor system (at the $\Gamma$ point) is determined by a spin representation of continuum rotation group $O(3)$ and TRS.
 Let $G \times \Z_2^T$ be the symmetry group composed by the point group $G$ and the TRS $\Z_2^T$.
-For spin integer systems, the factor system is trivial.
-For spin half integer systems, the factor system obeys (i) $T^2=-1$, (ii) $T U_g = U_g T (g \in G)$, and the factor system $z_{g,h}$ in $U_gU_h=z_{g,h}U_{gh} (g,h \in G_0)$ follows the $Pin_-(3)$ group (spin $1/2$ representation of the $O(3)$ group), which is known as the double group in the literature.~\cite{InuiGroup} It should be noted that the inversion $I$ always commutes with other symmetry elements, since the inversion does not affect the internal degrees of freedom of spin.~\footnote{Mathematically, the inversion can anticommutes with other symmetry elements. } The factor system in the whole BZ is summarized as
+For spin integer systems, the factor system is trivial $z_{g,h} \equiv 1$ for $g,h \in G \times \Z_2^T$.
+For spin half integer systems, the factor system obeys (i) $T^2=-1$, (ii) $T U_g = U_g T (g \in G)$, and the factor system $z_{g,h}$ in $U_gU_h=z_{g,h}U_{gh} (g,h \in G)$ follows the $Pin_-(3)$ group (spin $1/2$ representation of the $O(3)$ group), which is known as the double group in the literature.~\cite{InuiGroup} It should be noted that the inversion $I$ always commutes with other symmetry group operators, since the inversion does not affect the internal degrees of freedom of spin.~\footnote{Mathematically, the inversion operator can anticommutes with other symmetry operators.} The factor system in the whole BZ is summarized as

 where $T=U_T K$ with $K$ the complex conjugation, $\pm 1$ is for spinless/spinful, and $z_{g,h}$ is the factor system of the point group.
-We have specified the data $\phi,c$ of elements by symbols $T$ and $U_g$, i.e.\ $\phi(T)=-c(T)=-1, \phi(g)=c(g)= (g \in G)$.
+We have specified the data $\phi,c$ of elements by symbols $T$ and $U_g$, i.e.\ $\phi(T)=-c(T)=-1, \phi(g)=c(g)=1 (g \in G)$.
 By adding the chiral symmetries with the rule (\ref{eq:shift_n}), the factor systems for other AZ classes are given, which are summarized in Table (\ref{tab:shift_sym}) (with setting $e^{i \theta_g}=1$ and $z_{g,h}=1$ for AI and $z_{g,h}$ being the spin half integer representation for AII).
 For a derivation of Table (\ref{tab:shift_sym}), see the next section.